Butterfly House Open Daily

-Located in the stately Palmetto Garden, this elegant black-tie occasion will feature cocktails, Lowcountry tapas, entertainment and a very limited silent auction featuring one-of-a-kind experiences and art will add another layer of excitement to the evening.
+Located in the stately Palmetto Garden, this elegant black-tie occasion will feature cocktails, Lowcountry tapas, entertainment and a very limited silent auction featuring one-of-a-kind experiences and art that add another layer of excitement to the evening.
 Tickets are limited ($175 per person) and can be purchased by contacting The Friends of Brookgreen office, 843-235-6018.

 1 p.m.
 Wednesdays in May